Two more COVID-19 deaths reported in county

 The Leavenworth County Health Department has reported two additional deaths related to COVID-19.

-The Health Department reported Wednesday that two Leavenworth County residents, a woman in her 60s and a woman in her 80s, recently died from complications with COVID-19.
+The Health Department reported Monday that two Leavenworth County women recently died from complications with COVID-19.
+One of the women was in her 60s.
+The other woman was in her 70s.

-“We send our condolences to their families and loved ones during this difficult time,” Stephanie Sloop, spokeswoman for the county’s COVID-19 response team, said in a news release.
+“We extend our sympathies to their loved ones during this time of loss,” Stephanie Sloop, spokeswoman for the county’s COVID-19 response team, said in a news release.

 The Leavenworth County Health Department releases updates about local COVID-19 cases each Monday, Wednesday and Friday.

-The Health Department reported Wednesday 85 new cases of the coronavirus in Leavenworth County.
-These cases are what Health Department officials refer to as community cases.
+The Health Department reported Monday 55 new community cases of the coronavirus in the county as well as one additional case among inmates at the U.S. Penitentiary in Leavenworth.

-As of Wednesday afternoon, Health Department officials were tracking 244 active community cases in the county.
+As of Monday afternoon, the Health Department was monitoring 178 active community cases.

+The Health Department also reported that two cases previously recorded for Leavenworth County have been transferred to other areas.
+This impacts the total number of positive cases recorded for the county.

-A total of 5,813 positive cases have been reported in Leavenworth County since the beginning of the pandemic.
+There have been 5,928 confirmed cases of the virus in Leavenworth County since the beginning of the pandemic.

-Five Leavenworth County residents were in the hospital Wednesday because of COVID-19.
-A total of 162 county residents have been hospitalized because of COVID-19 since the beginning of the pandemic.
+Four Leavenworth County residents were in the hospital Monday because of COVID-19.
+A total of 168 county residents have been hospitalized because of COVID-19 since the beginning of the pandemic.

-The Leavenworth County Health Department reported Wednesday it has received 2,100 doses of a COVID-19 vaccine to date.
-And 1,380 of those doses have been administered.
+As of Monday afternoon, the Leavenworth County Health Department had received 2,100 doses of a COVID-19 vaccine, and 2,031 of the doses have been administered.

 Twitter: @LVTNewsJohnR